wp-plugins/wp-database-backup/readme.txt

 = 3.3 =
 <br>New Feature : Save database backup file in zip format on local server.

+= 3.4 =
+<br>Improve security(CSRF protection): Validate that the contents of the form request came from the current site and not somewhere else.

 == Frequently Asked Questions ==

  Q-How to  create database Backup?